edgi-govdata-archiving/web-monitoring-ops/README.md

 Manually managed servers (for our scheduled jobs) tend to each have their own process.
 Check the [`manually-managed`](./manually-managed) directory for details on each one.

 Manually managed AWS services like RDS or S3 are also described in [`manually-managed`](./manually-managed).

+## Secrets and Sensitive Data

+While EDGI strives to work as much in the open as possible, a production deployment of software necessarily involves some secret data like account credentials.
+We maintain secret data in a private Git repo stored on Keybase, and layer that data on top of what’s in this repo.
+Get in touch with a project maintainer on Slack if you need access to it.

 ## Code of Conduct